Best video editing tips for beginners to become a pro content creator

 If something doesn't contribute to the video's purpose, it needs to go.
 It might be tempting to include everything that you've shot just because it's there, but resist the urge!
 Every extra second that you include makes your video that much less likely to be watched all the way through.

 Once you've cut down your footage to only the best bits, it's time to start polishing everything up.
-This is where you'll add in any final graphics or transitions, and really make the video your own.
+This is where you'll add in any final graphics or transitions, and really make a sexy video your own.
 Also think about what music you’d like to add to the video.
 You must ensure that the music syncs with the pace of the video, and for that you must also pay attention to the song’s structure.
 For example, if your video starts with a time lapse and slow pace to then pick up in the middle, you should add a music track that does the exact same thing.

 You can even use text to your advantage and add it to your video.
 If your video is a tutorial or explanation, text in the video is a terrific approach to emphasize the key points.
 Therefore, while you write the script, you might underline some of the words and phrases that you believe will be used as text to support your point in the video.